sin5678/inav_cn_wiki/iNavFlight-Missions.md

 Mobile Flight: Configuration and ground control app for Cleanflight on iPhone http://www.rcgroups.com/forums/showthread.php?t=2601895&highlight=ios appears to have some support for iNav an GPS logging at least.
 This application is in an early stage of development.

 WinGUI is a Windows program developed for Multiwii nav.
 It is currently somewhat abandoned, but would be a viable basis for developing a Windows program for iNav navigation (or better, supporting both Multiwii and iNav, as do the other tools described here.
+Should anyone wish to rescue this fine application, the source code (GPL v3) may be found at https://code.google.com/archive/p/mw-wingui/.

 # Telemetry Protocols
 ## MSP